watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 Putting it all together
 -----------------------

 Most likely you'll want to develop locally first and then deploy to a production environment later.
 Watson comes packaged with a command to run a local development server which will automatically reload when changes are saved.
-To run the server simply change to the project directory and run ``./console.py rundev`` and then visit http://127.0.0.1:8000 in your favorite browser where you'll be greeted with a page saying welcome to Watson.
+To run the server simply change to the project directory and run ``./console.py dev runserver`` and then visit http://127.0.0.1:8000 in your favorite browser where you'll be greeted with a page saying welcome to Watson.

 A initial controller is created for you in app_name/controllers/index.py which will response to a request for / in your browser (from the above routes.py definition)